StarPlayrX/bigmac/README.md

 2. Omit the word `sudo`
 3. `cd /Volumes`
 4. `ls -a`
-5. `cd bigmac.master`
+5. `cd /pathToBigMacDisk`
+6. `cd bigmac.master` (Do not omit cd'ing to this folder it uses the working directory name to get its resources.)
-6. Follow Pre-Install or Post-Install track.
+7. Follow Pre-Install or Post-Install track.

 ## Videos
 1. https://starplayrx.com/downloads/preinstall_bigmac.mov